NSP

 Click here for Invest in Neighborhoods’ analysis of the Impact of NSP presented to Budget & Finance Committee 5-2019

 The City’s Neighborhood Support Program (NSP) provides annual funding to Community Councils for neighborhood projects and activities.
-The NSP proposal process is normally open annually beginning in the month of February through June.
+The NSP proposal process is normally open annually beginning in the month of March through June.

 What Can Funds Be Used For?